COSC3020/dijkstra/README.md

         - dist($w$) = min $\left(\textrm{dist}(w), \textrm{dist}(v) + \textrm{weight of }(v, w)\right)$

 Implement Dijkstra's algorithm.
 Start with the template I provided in `code.js` and test your new function.

 I have not provided any test code, but you can base yours on test code from other exercises.
+Your tests must check the correctness of the result of running the function and run automatically when you commit through a GitHub action.

-The choice of data structures is up to you -- your implementation does not have to be the most efficient one!
+The choice of data structures is up to you -- your implementation does not have to be the most efficient one, but please make sure that it is not unnecessarily inefficient.

 ## Runtime Analysis